prekshapatil/prekshapatil/README.md

-## Hello, I'm Preksha Patil!
+## Hello, I'm Preksha!
 Welcome to my GitHub!
 <!--
 **prekshapatil/prekshapatil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.